Pin Ups: Legacy

-Pin Ups continues to receive mixed-to-negative reactions in later decades.
+Pin Ups continues to receive mixed reactions in later decades.
 When reviewing the album as part of the 2015 box set Five Years (1969–1973), Pitchforks Douglas Wolk was unfavorable.
 He cited sloppy execution and the overall idea "more interesting in theory", believing that all the originals were "vastly" superior and Bowie added nothing interesting to any of them.
 He further believed that it did not help that the Spiders from Mars were falling apart when recording it.
 Bruce Eder of AllMusic similarly found the album to be out of place with Bowie's output up to that point.
 He continued, "Ziggy Stardust and Aladdin Sane had established Bowie as perhaps the most fiercely original of all England's glam rockers, so an album of covers didn't make any sense and was especially confusing for American fans", further criticising the song choices as unknown.
 Eder did praise Bowie's cover of "Sorrow" as a "distinct improvement" over the original.
 More positively, Dave Thompson called Pin Ups "the underrated classic in David Bowie's glam-era crown".

 Bowie's biographers have given Pin Ups mixed reactions.
 Buckley describes it as "uneven but beloved by many".
 O'Leary attributes its "scattershot feel" and "lack of a coherent style" to the dysfunctional nature of its recording, while Sandford acknowledges the album's lack of originality in the song arrangements.
 Doggett calls Pin Ups "an exercise in Pop Art", meaning it was "a reproduction and interpretation of work by [another artist], intended for a mass audience".
 James E. Perone, on the other hand, argues that Pin Ups predated the release of covers albums by other English artists, such as John Lennon with Rock 'n' Roll (1975) and Elvis Costello with Almost Blue (1981) and Kojak Variety (1995).
 Perone also recognises the album's musical influence, stating that Bowie's version of "Here Comes the Night" was a forerunner in the post-punk and new wave sound of the late 1970s and early 1980s, presaging songs such as Culture Club's "Karma Chameleon" (1983).
 He contests that "Here Comes the Night" foreshadowed the soul oriented directions of Young Americans (1975) and Station to Station (1976), while "See Emily Play" evokes the avant-garde experimentations of Bowie's late 1970s Berlin Trilogy.

 Being a collection of cover versions, it will never have the compelling allure of [Bowie's] other 1970s work, but [Pin Ups] remains a superb, energetic and greatly underrated throwaway, showcasing a band of musicians operating at the height of their powers.